wix-incubator/sketch-symbol-legend/README.md

 ---
 ## Known Issues and TODOs
 - ~Currently works only on artboards that are on (0,0) coordinates.~ Status: [V]
-- duplicate numbering in complex designs.
+- duplicate numbering on designs with groups.
 Status: [x]
 - ~Currently works only on one page and one artboard.~ Status: [V]
+- Hard coded Legend sizes

 ## Important links:
 https://github.com/abynim/Sketch-Headers/